The Ultimate Guide to Headless CMS

 Benefits

-A traditional CMS can be irritating for the developers.
+A traditional CMS can be irritating for developers.
 The close link between content and presentation makes it difficult, if not downright impossible for a developer to create solutions across different channels with reuse of the same content.
-Building separate silo-solutions for each channel thus multiplies the unnecessary workload for the developer.
+Building separate silo solutions for each channel further multiplies the unnecessary workload for the developer.

-Added to this traditional content management systems often feature suboptimal APIs created as an afterthought, and they are overwhelmingly page-oriented.
+Traditional content management systems may also feature suboptimal APIs created as an afterthought, and they are overwhelmingly page oriented.

 headless-cms-enonic

-With a headless CMS, developers work with structured content—content organized in a predictable way and classified with metadata.
-With the advent of omnichannel, the developers now work with data instead of HTML and layout—and reuse it wherever needed.
+With a headless CMS, developers work with structured content.
+This is content organized in a predictable way and classified with metadata.
+With the advent of omnichannel, developers now work with data instead of HTML and layout—and reuse it wherever needed.

 But different devices and different needs are not the entire story.
 As pointed out, innovation within front-end framework technology has paved the way for headless as well, catering to rich web experiences.